 The Washington, DC area has a great network of off-street trails which are shared by cyclists, walkers, joggers, and others.
-For more information and tips on safely sharing the trails, see the Multi-Use Trails page.
+For a list of D.C.-area trails, see the Multi-Use Trails page.

-Bikesharing is public transportation using bicycles.
-Cities around the world have introduced bikesharing systems as a transportation option for residents and visitors.
+Bike0sharing is public transportation using bicycles.
+Cities around the world have introduced bike0sharing systems as a transportation option for residents and visitors.
 See the Shared Mobility Devices page for more information about shared bicycles and scooters.

 Bicycling, Bus, and Rail